FK Borac Banja Luka

-Fudbalski klub Borac Banja Luka (Serbian Cyrillic: Фудбалски клуб Бopaц Бања Лука, /sh/) is a Bosnian professional football club, based in the city of Banja Luka, Republika Srpska, Bosnia and Herzegovina, and is the main part of the Borac Banja Luka Sports Society.
-Borac Banja Luka is one of the most popular football clubs in Bosnia and Herzegovina.
+Fudbalski klub Borac Banja Luka /sh/) is a professional football club, based in the city of Banja Luka, Republika Srpska, Bosnia and Herzegovina, and is the main part of the Borac Banja Luka Sports Society.
+Borac Banja Luka is one of the more popular football clubs in Bosnia and Herzegovina.
 The name Borac means "Fighter".

 Currently, Borac is a part of the Premier League of Bosnia and Herzegovina and plays its home matches at the Banja Luka City Stadium, which has a capacity of 10,030 seats.